🛠 Boot Fix

 07

-Disk errors can stop Windows from loading.
+Disk issues can prevent Windows from starting properly.

 chkdsk /f /r